 Invoice management is often the first one to tackle.
 In our recent study, we found that it accounts for over 50% of spend within most businesses — nothing affects the bottom line more.

 But accounts payable can be a slow and laborious process for everyone involved.
 Small businesses see precious time lost to correcting invoice errors, while growing companies are held back by the needless red tape and lack of overview.

-A tool like Pleo Bills gives finance teams a whole new level of visibility, from the moment you receive the invoice to payment.
-Each document can be traced, approved and paid in one hub — read our full explainer on Pleo Bills here.
+A tool like Pleo Invoices gives finance teams a whole new level of visibility, from the moment you receive the invoice to payment.
+Each document can be traced, approved and paid in one hub — read our full explainer on Pleo Invoices here.

 The small business software community is absolutely thriving and delivering real innovation.

 So if you’ve run out of patience with gargantuan spreadsheets and outdated tech, look at what options are available to you.
 Chances are, you’ll find plenty.

 Not sure where to start?
 That’s OK — just figure out what problems are holding you back and one quick Google search later, you’ll have a shortlist of possible solutions.